Convert AEST to IST

 How to Convert AEST to IST

-Export and share the selected time: After selecting a range, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is useful when a Sydney-based manager wants to send a confirmed meeting slot to a distributed team so each person sees the event in local time automatically, reducing confusion around offsets and daylight saving changes.
+Export and share the selected time range: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is useful when you want to send a confirmed meeting time to a distributed team so everyone sees the event in their own local calendar without manually converting AEST and IST.

 Understanding the AEST to IST Time Difference